High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators

 The primary computational bottleneck in this parallel scheme is the speed of bulk likelihood evaluations.
-This motivates the use of \texttt{jax}-based likelihoods and end-to-end cosmological pipelines \citep[e.g.][]{jaxcosmo, Ruiz_Zapatero_2024, Balkenhol_2024}.
+This motivates the use of \texttt{JAX}-based likelihoods and end-to-end cosmological pipelines \citep[e.g.][]{jaxcosmo, Ruiz_Zapatero_2024, Balkenhol_2024, Bonici_2025, Reymond_2025}.
 Further acceleration can be obtained by replacing traditional Boltzmann solvers such as \texttt{CAMB} \citep{Lewis11} or \texttt{CLASS} \citep{Diego_Blas_2011} with differentiable implementations \citep[e.g.][]{DISCO}, which are designed to run efficiently on modern hardware.
-Ultimately, the largest speed-ups are achieved through emulation with neural-network surrogates such as \texttt{CosmoPower-JAX} \citep{Piras_2023}, a JAX-based extension of the \texttt{CosmoPower} emulator framework \citep{SpurioMancini22CosmoPower}, which fully exploits the parallel processing capabilities of GPUs.
+Ultimately, the largest speed-ups are achieved through emulation with neural-network surrogates such as \texttt{CosmoPower-JAX} \citep{Piras_2023}, a \texttt{JAX}-based extension of the \texttt{CosmoPower} emulator framework \citep{SpurioMancini22CosmoPower}, which fully exploits the parallel processing capabilities of GPUs.
 The NSS implementation is provided in the \texttt{blackjax}~\citep{cabezas_blackjax_2024} framework.
-As a native \texttt{jax}~\citep{deepmind_deepmind_2020} \emph{compilable} sampling framework, this is well positioned to exploit the parallelisation opportunities present at the likelihood level, reducing key factors such as communication overhead between devices that can plague hardware accelerated workflows.
+As a native \texttt{JAX}~\citep{deepmind_deepmind_2020} \emph{compilable} sampling framework, this is well positioned to exploit the parallelisation opportunities present at the likelihood level, reducing key factors such as communication overhead between devices that can plague hardware accelerated workflows.

-In contrast, MCMC-based methods can access GPU vectorization by running multiple independent chains in parallel.
+In contrast, MCMC-based methods can access GPU vectorisation by running multiple independent chains in parallel.
 The generation of a new sample within a single chain is an inherently sequential process, so its speed is limited by the evaluation time of the likelihood function.
 While running many chains in parallel is an effective use of the GPU, this strategy requires that each chain independently reaches convergence, so the need for a ``burn-in" period for each chain to discard its initial non-stationary samples \citep{hoffman14a} means that the efficiency does not scale as directly as batching an NS run.
-As the target of our analysis is performing model comparison, on top of using HMC (NUTS) to draw samples, we employ the \texttt{harmonic} framework \citep{mcewen2023machinelearningassistedbayesian}, which trains a normalising flow on posterior samples in order to compute the evidence via the learned harmonic mean estimator.
-We utilise the same flow architecture and training procedure as in \citep{Piras_2024}, training the flow on 30\% of chains and using the remaining 70\% for inference to compute the evidence.
-In this work \texttt{polychord} \citep{polychord,Polychord2} provides the comparison for a CPU-based nested sampler.